h34tnet/temporize/README.md

 ## Why + advantages

-* Speed
+* Speed - it's ~30% faster than Rocker at the https://github.com/mbosecke/template-benchmark
+  Stock benchmark
 * No IO during runtime (i.e. no blocking, IO is done only during the compilation step)
-* IDE auto-completion support
+* IDE auto-completion support for all IDEs without any extra plug-ins
+* Packaging and distributing the compiled templates is easy.
+There is no need to package the original template sources.
+* Bytecode obfuscators work on the templates.

 ## Downsides

 * After changing templates the project must be recompiled